 - brown paper cut in rectangles with fall drawing going down one side

-Fall elements should be the stars of a seasonal tablescape!
+Fall elements should be the stars of a beautiful fall table!
 There is a bounty to pick from!
 From literally fall soup bowls to fall nuts!

 The napkin rings above were made from a section of a toilet paper roll covered in burlap and the flower was made from the top of an acorn and pinecone arms.
 You can see this very easy DIY HERE.